gopherdata/gopherdata-hugo/content/post/more_go_based_workflow_tools_in_bioinformatics.md

 With these notes in mind, we think Reflow and Pachyderm are addressing slightly different user needs.
-While Reflow seems to be an excellent choice for a quick setup on AWS or a local docker-based server, we think Pachyderm will generally provide more vendor agnosticity, better parallelisation, and valuable optimizations and updates that come out of the growing Kubernetes community.
+While Reflow seems to be an excellent choice for a quick setup on AWS or a local docker-based server, we think Pachyderm will generally provide more vendor agnosticity, better parallelization, and valuable optimizations and updates that come out of the growing Kubernetes community.
 Finally, we think that Pachyderm provides a stronger foundation for rigorous and manageable data science with its unified data